mendersoftware/mender-docs/06.Administration/chapter.md

 ### Chapter 6

-# Backend administration
+# Administration

-Configuration and administration of Mender backend services
+Configuration and administration of Mender services